-1.4 Pupils come mainly from professional backgrounds, mostly within a ten-mile radius of the school and are representative of the cultural diversity of the area.
-The school's own assessment data indicates that the ability of pupils is above average.
-The school has identified 24 pupils as having special educational needs and disabilities, which include dyslexia, autistic spectrum condition, attention deficit disorder and physical disabilities, all of whom receive additional specialist help.
-No pupil in the school has an education, health and care plan or a statement of special educational needs.
-English is an additional language for 18 pupils, none of whom require additional support.
-The school provides for pupils' individual needs whatever their ability, including making provision for the most able and for those with particular talents.
+1.3 Pupils all come from families who are members of the Plymouth Brethren community.
+The school's own assessment indicates that the ability of pupils is above average.
+The school has identified 23 pupils as having special educational needs and/or disabilities (SEND), all of whom receive additional help.
+One pupil in the school has an education, health and care (EHC) plan.
+No pupil has English as an additional language (EAL).
+The school's self-directed study approach addresses the needs of the most able in any particular subject.